arunnura123/Data_centric_AI/README.md

          - Clip First and then Scale
                 Scaling image by scale factor results in overflow ( 255 ) resulting in poor Augmentation.
 Instead Clip by threshold or value and then scale by 255/threshold as scale factor increases magnitude of low intensity pixels ( better Augmentation )

+3. Observations

+      - A combination of these techniques may result in better augmentation ( by varying distribution ) of training data